ofzorzo/kotlin-java-concurrency/README.md

 # kotlin-java-concurrency
 Classic concurrent programs implemented in Kotlin and Java, in order to analyze and compare their efficiency.
 Developed for UFRGS' distributed and parallel programming course (2019/1).

-### To be done:
-- [ ] Include the report where the results obtained were analyzed
+The analysis can be found in **results_analysis.pdf**, but it's in Portuguese.